osmazur/dbt_int_tests_suite/README.md

 ./run_test.sh
 ```

 In repos.yml there are packages with integrations tests.
-By default it runs integrations tests from the dbt-utils package.
-Uncomment other ones to run integration tests.
+By default it runs integrations tests from the dbt-snowplow-web package.